 My name is Hayden Bradford.
 If I had a CV or resume it would read, ex-stockman, ex-military man, ex-corporate man.
-I write and analyse things in an attempt to retrain my brain.

-Because, all in all, I’m doing ok, not as ok as some, but more ok than others.
+All in all, I’m doing ok, not as ok as some, but more ok than others.